hotschedules/slate/source/includes/publishingapps.md

 **categories {}**

-The categories array allows you to give the Bodhi app store taxonomical information about how your app relates to other applications.
+The categories array allows you to give the HotSchedules Store taxonomical information about how your app relates to other applications.
-Examples include financial, inventory, mangagement
+Examples include financial, inventory, management

 **public_path'/xxx/xxx'**